scottpham/tabletop-to-datatables/README.md

 ```

 ## Serve it up!
 If you've previously viewed web projects by double-clicking on an `index.html` file and opening that in a browser, that won't work here.
 To view the project, we'll have to start a development server.
 But don't worry, once you upload the project to the web somewhere, you won't have to start a server or anything.
-You'll just go to the website and it will just work.
+You'll go to the website and it will just work.

 To start a dev server, first navigate to your project folder with the terminal (these instructions for Linux/OS X):

 `cd /path/to/project`

-Make sure you this is the folder which contains `index.html`.
+Make sure this is the folder which contains `index.html`.
 Then run:

 `python -m SimpleHTTPServer`

-The terminal will read: `Serving HTTP on 0.0.0.0 port 8000 ...`.
+The terminal will return: `Serving HTTP on 0.0.0.0 port 8000 ...`.
 That means you can type in `0.0.0.0:8000` in your browser.
 You should see your project.